How to Visit Mount Rushmore: A Local’s Guide

 Mount Rushmore National Memorial is located in the Black Hills near Keystone, South Dakota.

-The Memorial is a tribute to George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, previous U.S. presidents whose instrumental and invaluable influence helped shape America.
+The memorial is a tribute to George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, previous U.S. presidents whose instrumental and invaluable influence helped shape America.

-Gutzon Borglum carved the sculpture to celebrate the first 150-years of America being a free country.
+Gutzon Borglum carved the sculpture to celebrate the first 150 years of America being a free country.
 The project started in 1927 and was completed in 1941.
 It cost just under a million dollars to create.

 How to Visit Mt.
 Rushmore

 The Memorial is part of the U.S. National Park Service and is a public park open year-round, seven days a week.
+It is located about eight minutes from downtown Keystone, South Dakota.

 How Much Does It Cost to Visit Mount Rushmore?